hellohaptik/docs_haptik/docs/admin-tools/azure-ad-sso.md

 title: Azure AD SSO integration
 ---

-Azure AD integration with the Haptik platform allows the  platform user to login with their existing Azure AD credentials.
+Azure AD integration with the Haptik platform allows a user to login on the platform with their existing Azure AD credentials.